 ggplot(ndata, aes(x = Words)) +facet_grid(~Gender) +geom_histogram(aes(y =after_stat(density)), bins =20,fill ="steelblue", color ="white", alpha =0.8) +geom_density(color ="tomato", linewidth =1) +theme_bw() +labs(title ="Word counts by speaker gender: histograms with density curves",x ="Words per utterance", y ="Density") +theme(panel.grid.minor =element_blank())

-The strong right skew in both groups suggests that the word count data are non-normal — a very common pattern in linguistic data, where a few very long utterances dominate the upper tail.
+The strong right skew in both groups suggests non-normality — a very common pattern in linguistic data, where a few very long utterances dominate the upper tail.

 A Q-Q plot compares the quantiles of the observed data against quantiles expected from a normal distribution.
 If the data are normal, points fall along the diagonal reference line.
 Departures from the line — especially systematic curves — indicate non-normality.